 - Then I'll fabricate entire data sets. eg. some girl's caffeine intake over the course of a semester.
-We'll run through several infodesigns and discuss which ones tell the most effective, truthful story.
+We'll run through several infodesigns and discuss which ones tell the most effective, truthful4 story.
 We'll use other data sets (eg. hours spent studying) to introduce some superficial correlation.

 - Uh.
 That's all I have.